OpenLiveWriter/OpenLiveWriter/docs/MAC-PARITY-STATUS.md

 Picture editing was Windows Live Writer's signature feature.
-The first pass made the previously decorative Picture Tools contextual tab real for everything that can be done honestly with HTML/CSS; the pixel-baking pass (SkiaSharp) then made crop, baked rotate, and the Black & White / Sepia effects real too.
+The first pass made the previously decorative Picture Tools contextual tab real for everything that can be done honestly with HTML/CSS; the pixel-baking passes (SkiaSharp) then made crop, baked rotate, the Black & White / Sepia / Sharpen / Blur / Emboss effects, contrast, and text watermarks real too.

 ### 12.1 Selection + contextual tab